djeada/Stanford-Machine-Learning/README.md

 # Stanford-Machine-Learning
 The following notes give an overview of Professor Andrew Ng's machine learning course.
-The course is available on the coursera platform.
+The course is available on the <a href="https://www.coursera.org/learn/machine-learning">coursera platform</a>.

 <h1>Notes</h1>